mixxxdj/manual/source/chapters/user_interface.rst

    The Mixxx interface - Deere skin

 This is the Deere skin.
-It is the default skin supplied with Mixxx.
+It is the default skin supplied with Mixxx 2.2.
 There are a variety of other skins included with Mixxx.
 You should explore them all to figure out which one you prefer.
 This section will focus on Deere only.